FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

     pip install sphinx-multiversion

-Alternatively, you may simply install CorziliusNMR with the required dependencies:
+Alternatively, you may simply install screamlab with the required dependencies:

 .. code-block:: bash

-    pip install CorziliusNMR[docs]
+    pip install screamlab[docs]

-In case you are installing the CorziliusNMR package in editable fashion (as usual for development purposes), use the following command from *within* the package directory (*i.e.*, the one containing the ``setup.py`` file):
+In case you are installing the screamlab package in editable fashion (as usual for development purposes), use the following command from *within* the package directory (*i.e.*, the one containing the ``setup.py`` file):

 .. code-block::